KristinaPalmquist/vanillaJSsite/README.md

 # vanillaJSsite

 HTML, SCSS and JavaScript
 The plan was to do CSS but thinking about switching to SCSS.
 Yepp.
 Changed it.

 - Responsiveness
 - WCAG
-- Correct HTML for each use
+- Semantic HTML
 - Try to solve in:
   1. HTML
   2. SCSS
   3. JavaScript

 To do:

 - content
 - fix footer color
 - move click-eventlisteners from html too script.js